Aariq/leafhopper-manipulative/README.md

 <!-- badges: end -->

 This repository contains cleaned data and analysis scripts.
-Data is saved as R data objects (.rds files) and analysis is done in severa R Markdown documents (.Rmd files).
+Data is saved as R data objects (.rds files) and analysis is done in several R Markdown documents (.Rmd files).